 Sifu Lynn developed the Judo and Jujitsu basics curriculum, and the Eskrima curriculum, for Oakland Kajukenbo Kwoon.
 She teaches Kajukenbo in both the youth and the teen/adult programs.

-Sifu Mariko Highsmith, Instructor
+Sifu Mariko Highsmith, Youth Program Director, Instructor

 Sifu Mariko began studying Kajukenbo with Sifu Kate Hobbs in 1990.
 Over the next ten years, she studied Kajukenbo and Wu Chien Pai under the instruction of both Sifu Kate and Sifu Anthony Daniels, earning her black belt in 1998.
 Sifu Mariko has continue her Kajukenbo training with Sifu Kate, earning her third degree black belt in 2015.
 In 2017, Sifu Mariko was promoted to fourth degree in Kajukenbo and became the Head Instructor of the Oakland Kajukenbo Kwoon Youth Program.
 Sifu Mariko has a strong background in youth development and brings a wealth of training and experience to the Oakland Kajukenbo Kwoon student body.

 Sifu Emmy began studying Kajukenbo with Sifu Kate Hobbs in 1990.
 Over the next ten years she studied Kajukenbo and Wu Chien Pai under the instruction of both Sifu Kate and Sifu Anthony Daniels, earning her student black belt in 2000.
 In 2017, Sifu Emmy was promoted to fourth degree black belt by Sifu Kate Hobbs.
 She continues to provide precision, intensity and commitment to Oakland Kajukenbo Kwoon.

 Sifu Sam Mende-Wong, Instructor